 Online learning has been transformed in recent years into a mainstream format for education.
 Over the last two decades, the online learning sector has grown by more than 900%.
-The global e-learning market is forecast to have a value exceeding $457 billion by 2026.
+The global e-learning market is forecast to exceed $457 billion by 2026.

-When online learning was first introduced, traditional classroom-based learning was still preferred by many students.
-However, opinions and preferences have changed over the years, with a more dramatic shift in attitude in recent times as a result of the Covid-19 pandemic.
+When online learning was first introduced, many students still preferred traditional classroom-based learning.
+However, opinions and preferences have changed over the years, with a dramatic shift in attitude recently due to the COVID-19 pandemic.

-Online studying has become so popular that although there has been a slight drop in overall enrollments in degree courses in recent years, online programs are continuing to see rising numbers of students enrolling.
-There are many factors driving the popularity of online learning, with students citing a number of reasons related to their own personal circumstances.
+Online studying has become so popular that although there has been a slight drop in overall enrollment in degree courses in recent years, online programs continue to see rising enrollment numbers.
+Many factors are driving the popularity of online learning, with students citing several reasons related to their circumstances.

 Quality of education